-An email mailto link is the clickable text that automatically opens a new email in the reader’s default email clients, such as Outlook or Gmail, and pre-fills the “To” email address.
+An email mailto link is a clickable text that automatically opens a new email in the reader’s default email clients, such as Outlook or Gmail, and pre-fills the “To” email address.
 You can also customize your mailto link using HTML to pre-fill a subject line, CC, BCC email address, or email message body to prompt your contacts for specific information.

 Use HTML to add a subject line, cc, bcc email address or email body content